techforwarren/warren-plan-bot/README.md

 1. If you've changed or created any new scripts or major functionality, remember to update the documentation in this file.

 1. Submit a [pull request](https://github.com/techforwarren/warren-plan-bot/compare)

+### Code style

+All code that's submitted for a PR should be autoformatted using

+- `black`
+- `isort`

+You can set up your editor however you'd like, or you can just run `./scripts/autoformat.sh`